-(Duquesne University) Prerequisite: Successful completion of Algebra I; GPA of 3.0 or teacher recommendation

-In this course, students will learn fundamental web design skills and create a wide variety of projects.
+(Duquesne University) Prerequisite: Successful completion of Algebra I; GPA of 3.0 or teacher recommendation In this course, students will learn foundational web design skills and complete a wide variety of projects.

-- \ Google Sites will be used to create a five-page website for a Washington High School team, band or club, or for an outside organization. - \ After an introduction to HTML, students will learn several CSS techniques to modify and enhance their HTML code. - \ Three interactive web pages will be created using JavaScript: a volume-surface area calculator, an online quiz and an ecommerce store. - \ The Bootstrap framework will be used to create a highly visual and interactive webpage. - \ WordPress.com will be used to create and host a six-page website.
-WordPress is used by over 40% of the websites on the Internet. - \ Students will create three mobile applications using code org's App Lab interface and JavaScript. - \ Adobe Photoshop will be used to create a final project website that will compile all the projects listed above.
+- Google Sites will be used to create a five-page website for a Washington High School team, band or club, or for an outside organization. - After an introduction to HTML, students will learn several CSS techniques to modify and enhance their HTML code.
+They will then create a webpage using HTML and CSS. - Two interactive web pages will be created using JavaScript: an online quiz and an ecommerce store. - Three mobile applications will be created using code.org's App Lab interface and JavaScript: a Volume-Surface Area Calculator, a Weight on Planets Calculator, and a Random Dog Picker that utilizes a data set. - The popular Bootstrap framework will be used to create a highly interactive webpage. - WordPress.com will be used to create and host a six-page website.
+WordPress is the most popular content management system and web authoring tool.
+It is used by over 40% of the websites on the Internet. - Adobe Photoshop will be used to create a final project website that will compile all the projects listed above.
 This website will be uploaded to a web server and displayed on the Internet.
+Successful completion of this course will enable students to earn three college credits through Duquesne University.

-Game Programming (10357)Grades: 9,10,11,120.5 credit1 semesterPrerequisite: Successful completion of Algebra I
+Game Programming (4754) Grades: 9,10,11,12 0.5 credit 1 semester Prerequisite: Successful completion of Algebra I